jaredly/j3/Roadmap.md

 - [ ] I should allow a plain `:` as an identifier...
 - [ ] backspace `( abc)` with cursor after the open paren; should delete the blank.
 Actually all blanks.
   - [ ] ANDDD backspace to break a list *should* create multiple namespaces if needed.
 PLEASE
+- [ ] drag & drop should be a lot smarter.
+  Let's have it be separate from the normal cursor drag.
+- [ ] what if a collapsed toplevel... listed the names of things declared in it?

 # For the Boots